TrongNguyen10/NamPhuong_Exercises/README.md

 # To run Project
 The node_modules folder has been ignored due to its size and long pushing time.
-To test run the project, open github's codespace terminal and run the "npm run dev" command or clone the project and install node_modules .
+To test run the project, open github's codespace terminal and run the "npm run dev" command or clone the project and install node_modules . *Note: run the json-server file first .

 # React + TypeScript + Vite